emuyia/emsys/README.md

 1. Rename or copy `serv/boot.conf.example` to `serv/boot.conf`.
 2. Rename or copy `sets/init.mset.example` to `sets/init.mset`.

-Optional: Change `env.defaults.dev` to `1` if you intend to use emsys with plugdata.
-This tells emsys to assume that all connected MIDI devices are on Port 1 (this can be adjusted later).
+Optional: Changing `env.defaults.dev` to `1` tells emsys to assume that all connected MIDI devices are on Port 1 (for compatibility with some versions of plugdata).

 #### Running emsys
 `main.pd` is the entry point for emsys.
-It can be run in plugdata or Pure Data on macOS and Linux, however it is primarily intended for a headless Linux system running Pure Data in CLI, such as a Raspberry Pi.
+It is primarily intended for a headless Linux system running Pure Data in CLI, such as a Raspberry Pi, but can be run on any OS (provided you can perform virtual MIDI routing).

 `serv/em_pd_controller.py` should be used to manage emsys on boot using the corresponding systemd service, `serv/em_pd_controller.service`.
 Otherwise, `main.pd` can be opened directly.